Jagan-18/Kubernetes/K8s_Interview _Per.md

 - **Minikube**: **Full-featured** environment for learning and realistic setups.
 (For local development, I prefer Minikube.)

 ---
-Apologies for the confusion earlier!
-Here's a **super simple, concise, and interview-ready** answer for how Kubernetes manages sensitive data like database URLs and passwords securely:

----

-## 18. How does Kubernetes manage sensitive data like database URLs and passwords securely?**
+## 18. How does Kubernetes manage sensitive data like database URLs and passwords securely?
+(OR) Imagine deploying an app where you need to store database URLs and passwords securely. so how does Kubernetes manage this?
 Kubernetes uses **Secrets** to securely store and manage sensitive data, such as database URLs and passwords.

 - **Secrets** are stored in Kubernetes in an **encoded** format (Base64) and can be accessed by Pods.